mansoor9743/spam_identifier/README.md

 bloggers, etc.)

 ### Preprocessing as an answer to research question
-Data cosists of 0.74 GB of information with 656,000 observations.
-Each observation includes a tweet and information about the Twitter account, for instance, number of followers.
+Data consists of 0.74 GB of information with 656,000 observations.
+Each observation includes a tweet and information about the
+Twitter account, for instance, number of followers.
 All tweets are related to one of the four subjects:
 1. Ben & Jerry’s ice cream (Magnum dataset)
 2. Sony playstation (Sony dataset)